 Evening enrichment events each night include frequent West End theatre excursions, cultural walks, and exploration of diverse cuisine and neighborhoods.

-Mary Kettering teaches Humanities at the Chicago Academy for the Arts.
-She attended the University of Montana, in Missoula majoring in political science and history, while earning her secondary teaching certificate.
+Mary Kettering teaches Social Studies at the Chicago Academy for the Arts.
+She attended the University of Montana - Missoula, majoring in political science and history, while earning her secondary teaching certificate.
 Ms. Kettering ran track for the Grizzlies.
 In 2011, she had her first teaching experience abroad, teaching for the summer, through Tsinghua University in Beijing, China.
 After earning her Bachelor of Arts degree she moved to teach in Tbilisi, the capitol city of the Republic of Georgia.
 Ms. Kettering then moved to England to teach Humanities, so she is very excited for the London experience!
 While in England she took students on several trips to the continent to study the battlefields of The Great War and World War II.
 After completing her time in England she moved home to Chicago teaching at Taft High School.
 In 2016, she moved to Dublin to attend Trinity College, where she earned her masters in women and gender studies.
 While in Dublin she lived and worked at Rathdown Junior School for Girls, a private boarding school, taking the girls on various trips throughout Ireland.
-In addition to teaching Ms. Kettering is the adviser for the Youth and Government program at the Chicago Academy for the Arts, and has coached six season of track.
+In addition to teaching Ms. Kettering is the adviser for the Youth and Government program at the Chicago Academy for the Arts, and has coached six seasons of track.
 She accompanied Mr. Pipal to the Czech Republic and Germany in the summer of 2018 with Saint Ignatius College Prep High School.
 Ms. Kettering is a veteran of the 2019 Summer Scholars UK program.

 The program dates are